 Their journeys are continuing all over the U.S: Rochester, NY, Minneapolis, MN, Milwaukee, WI, Atlanta, GA, Fargo, ND, Madison, WI, and Sartell, MN.

 The illustrators we collaborated with on this project are: Cori Lin, Camilo Aguirre, Sunshine Gao, Tom Kaczynski, Ana Hinojosa, Toufic El Rassi, Ashraf El-Attar, Hamid Ibrahim, Gérard Nyunai Ngan, Mike Centeno and Nate Powell.

 Nine out of the ten illustrators who worked closely with and illustrated the story of one of the storytellers are First Generation or Second Generation immigrants or refugees.
 Their stories also began all over the world: Dominican Republic, Egypt, Columbia, Taiwan/Japan, Cameron, Uganda, Venezuela, America, China, Poland and Lebanon/Egypt.

-They are currently based all around the US and the world: Naples, FL, Minneapolis, MN, Arlington, VA, Chicago, IL, Cameron, London and Indiana,
+They are currently based all around the US and the world: Atlanta, GA, Minneapolis, MN, Arlington, VA, Chicago, IL, Cameron, London and Indiana,